-If you or someone you love is grappling with depression, you may find yourself wondering why this condition affects some people and not others.
-It’s natural to seek answers, and one question that often comes up is: ‘Is depression genetic?’“
+If you or someone you love is struggling with depression, you may find yourself wondering why some people develop this condition while others do not.
+It’s natural to seek answers, and one of the most common questions is: Is depression genetic?

 Understanding Depression: Symptoms and Impact